Last edited: October 4, 2020.

 [Go to “Part III: Exploring One Possible Part of a Solution.”]

 [Thanks for reading!
-Be sure to keep an eye out for the third in this series — Part III — which will evaluate a particular idea that lives within the class of solutions arrived at in this Part II.
-And of course, please feel free to post questions or comments inline or in the comments section below.
-Thanks again!]
+Be sure to check out the third in this series — Part III — which evaluates a particular idea that lives within the class of solutions arrived at in this Part II.
+And of course, please feel free to post questions or comments inline or in the comments section below.]

 Appendix A: Game Theoretic Representation of Emerson’s Power-Dependence Dynamics